DucAnhNTT/airflow-soda-snowflake/README.md

 # Movie recommend data pipeline with Azure
-This is a mini project to get hands on Airflow, Soda for quality checks, and Snowflake for storage
+This project is designed to provide practical experience with Airflow for workflow management, Soda for data quality checks, and Snowflake for secure and efficient data storage.

 ### Table of contents